The Best Luxury Train Journeys in Europe: 7 Trains Compared for 2026

 40 guests maximum, 3:1 staff ratio, 50 malt whiskies

-Nine mahogany-clad carriages crossing the Scottish Highlands with a maximum of 40 passengers and a staff-to-guest ratio of 3:1.
-The observation car, the whisky collection, the off-train excursions to distilleries and castles — the Royal Scotsman delivers the most intimate and personally attentive train experience in Europe.
-The Highland landscape — lochs, glens, the Cairngorms, the west coast — provides a setting that is dramatically different from the VSOE's Continental crossing.
-For the full guide, see our Royal Scotsman guide.
+Nine mahogany-clad carriages crossing the Scottish Highlands with no more than 40 passengers and a staff-to-guest ratio of 3:1.
+The observation car with its open veranda, the whisky collection, the off-train excursions to distilleries and castles — the Royal Scotsman is the most intimate and personally attentive train experience in Europe.
+The Highland setting — lochs, glens, the Cairngorms, the west coast — is dramatically different in character from the VSOE's Continental crossing.

 The honest caveat